-HDR Histogram Metrics allow you to easily calculate arbitrary Latency SLOs.
+Histogram Metrics allow you to easily calculate arbitrary Latency SLOs.

-If you don't have HDR Histograms, you can do the following:
+If you don't have Histogram metrics, you can do the following:

-- Use log data available over the last days to determine sensible latency Thresholds for your service.
-Which latency is typical / acceptable? - Add counter metrics for the thresholds. - Aggregated and Integrate those metrics over weeks and months as needed.
+- 1. Use log data available over the last days to determine sensible latency thresholds for your service.

+- 2. Add counter metrics for the thresholds

+- 3. Aggregate counter metrics as needed